dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 As you may have guessed from the above statements, relying on the writable layer of the container to store the database tables seems not the best idea: database files shall be stored outside of the container filesystem for optimum performance and to enable container disposability.
 This can be done by delegating the storage of a specific directory in the container to an external storage device (see `Providing files to the container <https://grow.liferay.com/people/The+Liferay+Container+Lifecycle#providing-files-to-the-container>`_ for details).

 We'll leverage docker-compose to create and manage a **volume**, which will be mounted on the ``/var/lib/mysql`` directory in the container.
 That directory is the place where mysql stores all database files.
-This time, we'll not use a bind mount but a real volume, which requires some extra directives:
+This time, we'll not use a bind mount but a real volume, which requires some extra directives as shown in `sample #7 <04_files/07_liferay_mysql_permanent_storage.yml>`_:

 .. code-block:: diff